 On-page SEO enables high-quality content, but also ensures that the site uses compliant coding and has links and navigation that are easy to follow, pages that load quickly, and accessibility for search engine web crawlers to effectively index your content.

-Google considers the number of links that point to a particular page as well as the authority of the pages that provide the links and their relevance.
+Google considers the number of links that point to a particular page as well as the authority of the pages that provide those links and their relevance.

-Linking is one area of SEO that has evolved heavily over time.
+Linking is one area of SEO that has evolved a lot over time.
 Reciprocal links and links from link farms (pages that have been set up to link to one another, providing little to no content) will not benefit your website long-term, and can eventually harm its reputation.

 If you want to link to a website but don’t wish to pass your reputation on to it, use the “nofollow” tag.

 A number of different social signals, such as comments, shares, and likes, are all deemed to be indicators of the quality of a particular web page.
-A few of the key social signals used by search engines are:

 - Number of likes of your Facebook page